LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/cli/README.md

 $ ubtsl --help
 ```

-Alternatively it is possible to start `ubtsl` in the Python envirnment like this (not available in the Bot/stand alone vesion):
+Alternatively, it is possible to run `ubtsl` in the Python environment as follows (not available in the bot/stand alone variant):

 Linux/Mac: